Math Homeschool Curriculum for Learning Abled Kids

 **Hands on Equations – Algebra for elementary and middle school students.
 Young students are fascinated by this math homeschool curriculum.
 They are impressed with their ability to solve algebraic linear equations in a game-like manner.
 The “legal moves” provide students with a sound, intuitive understanding of algebra properties.

-**Lialalgebra.com -This Web site is designed to support the Lial/Hornsby Algebra textbook series.
-The site provides quizzes, tutorials, exercises, and information as a great supplement to this math homeschool curriculum.
-This is a fabulous resource for anyone using the Lial algebra books.
+**Margaret Lial’s Algebra books – The Lial/Hornsby Algebra textbook series is available with MyLab Math online, which provides quizzes, tutorials, exercises, and information as a great supplement to the math curriculum.
+The added MyLab Math is a fabulous resource for anyone using the Lial algebra books.

 **Figurethis – Helping families enjoy mathematics outside school through a series of fun and engaging, high-quality challenges.
 Today’s kids need more than basic computation and rote mathematical skills.
 They must master the higher-level concepts and approaches to problem solving that are key to success in work and everyday life.
 Figure This! demonstrates challenging middle school mathematics and emphasizes the importance of high-quality math education for all students.
-Funding for the project was provided by the National Science Foundation (NSF) and the U.S. Department of Education.
+Funding for the project was provided by the National Council of Teachers of Mathematics (NCTM) and the U.S. Department of Education.

 **Base 10 Blocks – Base 10 Blocks can help your child understand math concepts being taught in your math homeschool curriculum.
 We used them for studying multiplication in particular.
 They’re great for exploring Whole numbers, Decimal Numbers and Place Value.